A Low-rank Method for Parameter-dependent Fluid-structure Interaction Discretizations With Hyperelasticity: Numerical study

-We consider the $3d$ test case from \cite[Section 8.3.2.2]{Ric17} with A parabolic velocity inflow with an average inflow velocity $v_{\text{in}}\approx 0.15$ is given at $x=0$.
-At $x=1.5$, the do nothing condition holds for the velocity and the pressure.
-The problem is plane symmetric to $z=0$.
+A parabolic inflow with an average velocity $v_{\text{in}}\approx 0.15$ is given at $x=0$.
+At $x=1.5$, the do-nothing condition $\nu_f\rho_f\nabla v n_F-pn_F=0$ holds for the velocity and the pressure.
+The problem is plane symmetric with respect to $z=0$.
 This is why we compute approximations in one half of the domain only (compare \cref{figure_initial_geometry1}).
-Due to the symmetry, we demand
+On the symmetry plane we demand

-On the remaining boundaries, the velocity and the deformation fulfill zero Dirichlet boundary conditions.
+On the right boundary at $x=1.5$ the do-nothing outflow condition holds and on all boundaries, velocity and deformation fulfill zero Dirichlet boundary conditions.